 Step 2: 2.
 Start your charcoal using a chimney.
 Once the coals are white hot, pour them into the grill, keeping them to one side to create a hot zone and a cooler zone for indirect heat.
 Maintain the grill at 225-degrees Fahrenheit.

-Step 3: Insert meat thermometer into steak and place them in the indirect heat zone of the grill.
+Step 3: Insert a meat thermometer (either the Thermoworks Signals or the ThermoWorks Smoke X4 RF) into steak and place them in the indirect heat zone of the grill.
 Place lid on grill, and allow steaks to cook until they reach an internal temperature of 125-degrees Fahrenheit.

 Make sure that the steaks are as far away from the heat source as possible, this allows them to slowly come up to the proper temperature while taking in some added flavor from the charcoal.